 The assessment blueprint for the new 2021 ICM Curriuclum: Supporting Excellence can be found here.
-However, we appreciate that more detail would be useful for exam revision and an updated exam syllabus for the new ICM Curriculum is in development.
+However, we appreciate that more information would be useful for exam revision and have produced a detailed syllabus for candidates to use in their exam preparation.

 Standard Setting in the FFICM Examination